Hypocisy/RPGCoreV3-Chinese-wiki/Modify-Minion.md

 Modifies a minion that has just been spawned, use with the [[Summoned]] Trigger only.
+The effects of this mechanic are permanent, you do not need to call it multiple times.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|